hashicorp/vagrant/website/source/docs/provisioning/file.html.md

 * `destination` (string) - Is the remote path on the guest machine where the source will be uploaded to.
 The file/folder is uploaded as the SSH user over SCP, so this location must be writable to that user.
 The SSH user can be determined by running `vagrant ssh-config`, and defaults to "vagrant".
+Both forward and backward slash work for Windows guest.
+Variables like `$HOME` are expanded by Vagrant, not by guest.

 ## Caveats